 - Nope.
 It doesn’t tailstand.

 Build Quality, knurling, threads, and anodization

 Fenix is known around the world for its high-quality flashlights.
 The TK22 model is already on the market for a very long time, and that makes it so interesting to see them improving well-sold flashlights.
 The build quality of the TK22 is great.
-Nothing to complain, except for the shiny anodization.
+Nothing to complain about, except for the shiny anodization.
 I’m a sucker for Jetbeam coatings.
 Threads towards the head were lubed, the ones near the tailcap had almost no lube on them.

 Fenix TK22 v2.0 LED, Lens, Bezel and Reflector

-Fenix chose for a Luminus SST40 instead of the old and trusty CREE LED emitters.
+Fenix chose a Luminus SST40 instead of the old and trusty CREE LED emitters.
 The SST40 is able to produce about 1600 lumens from a single battery, and that is pretty good.
-The LED sits in a deep and smooth reflector that helps with throwing the beam far, and have a clear and bright hotspot.
+The LED sits in a deep and smooth reflector that helps with throwing the beam far, and has a clear and bright hotspot.
 The tint has a greenish hue, and the corona has a purplish hue, but nothing to really complain about.
 Except if you are a white wall hunter.

 The bezel is crenulated and glued onto the head.
 That is a pity because I can’t open it up without possibly damaging something.
 The reflector is protected by a toughened ultra-clear glass lens with an anti-reflective coating.

 - Length: 150 mm ( 5.91″)